carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 As was the case when listing packages to install when using the `conda create` command, if version numbers are not explicitly provided, Conda will attempt to install the newest versions of any requested packages.
 To accomplish this, Conda may need to update some packages that are already installed or install additional packages.
-It is always a good idea to explicitly provide version numbers when installing packages with the `conda install` command.
+It is sometimes a good idea to explicitly provide version numbers when installing packages with the `conda install` command.
 For example, the following would install a particular version of Scikit-Learn, into the current, active environment.